splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 This means your cluster is named: `ws-5-7-k3s-cluster`  make a note as you will need this later in the workshop as a filter.

-{{% alert title="Workshop Question" color="success" %}}
-Find your Cluster in the Observability Kubernetes Navigator, and identify the number of containers that are running at this point.

-**Tip:** You may need to switch  the Color By option to containers and refresh the screen a few times until the cluster data is correlated in the background.
-Also, it is recommended to set the timeframe to be `15m` (down from `3h` which is default).
-{{% /alert %}}

 ### 1.2 Using the K8s Selection Pane

 The K8s Selection Pane is a common pane used across most of the Navigator's and will offer you a list view of the  Services you are looking at.
 In this case it shows a list of all the active K8s Clusters.

 You will find that this pane is used in all the navigators used in this workshop (Cluster's, Nodes, Workloads & Apache Servers).
-The way the selection pane works is similar across teh navigators.
-Just the focus and selection criteria will match the chosen service.
+The way the selection pane works is similar across the navigators.
+Just the information and selection criteria will match the chosen service.

 ![k8s-cluster-list](../images/navi-selection-pane.png)